SpotOnInc/renovate-config/README.md

     }
     ```

-3. (Optional) We recommend moving the config to `.github/renovate.json5`.
+Go to step 3. below.

 </details>

 Otherwise:

+0. If the repo is too much outdated - prefer to update manually as much as you can before merge Renovate init PR.
 1. Activate [Renovatebot Github App](https://github.com/marketplace/renovate) for your repo or ask Github org administrators.
 2. Renovate will create [init PR](https://docs.renovatebot.com/getting-started/installing-onboarding/#repository-onboarding) for new repo - open it and check that it has: